 October is “Spot the Ant, Stop the Ant Month” in Hawai‘i.
-This campaign is being conducted state-wide to educate residents of the threats posed by little fire ant, especially the painful stings to our families and the blindness it causes in pets.
+This campaign is being conducted state-wide to educate residents of the threats posed by invasive ants like little fire ant, especially the painful stings to our families and the blindness LFA causes in pets.
 We are asking for your help to participate in early detection surveys by collecting and submitting ant samples to the Hawai‘i Department of Agriculture or OISC for identification.
 By testing once a year, you can ensure that you are either LFA-free or find the ants while the infestation is still small enough to eradicate.

 To see the status of LFA detections on O‘ahu and other islands, CLICK HERE